-No ondeck batters are allowed in Major and below.
+No ondeck batters are allowed.
 Players in these divisions must not have a bat in their hands while not up to bat.
 Bats must be dropped and not thrown.

 Runners must avoid contact at home when a collision is “imminent” .
 This is at the discretion of the umpire.
 There is no 'must slide'rule in LL.
-Head first sliding is not permitted in Major and below.
+Head first sliding is not permitted.

 Pitch counts must be tracked for each team.
 Illegal pitches are included in the pitch count.
 The limit for the number of pitches in a day is dependent on the league age of the pitcher.
 A day of rest is a full calendar day.